Alapipapi/smart-link-saver-extension/README.md

 1.  **Download the Extension:**
     * Download the latest `.zip` file from the [releases page](https://github.com/Alapipapi/smart-link-saver-extension/releases).
-    * *(If you don't have releases yet, you can link directly to a `smart-link-saver.zip` file in your repo, or instruct users to clone the repo.)*
 2.  **Extract the Folder:**
     * Unzip the downloaded file.
 This will create a folder (e.g., `smart-link-saver-extension-main` or similar).
 Remember the location of this folder.
 3.  **Open Chrome Extensions Page:**